DarthFubuMVC/fubumvc/docs/source/topics/viewengines/spark/usingspark.rst

     #.
 As a Bottle (package)

 We're going to focus on the NuGet way first since it is the easiest and fastest way to get up and running with Spark.
-If you've followed the :doc:`getting-started` guide, this should look very familiar.
+If you've followed the :ref:`getting-started` guide, this should look very familiar.

 .. image:: ../images/spark_nuget.png